-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Switzerland, you may encounter road conditions that differ significantly from those in the United States.
+TRAFFIC SAFETY AND ROAD CONDITIONS: Road conditions in Switzerland differ significantly from those in the United States.

 Although many roads are mountainous and winding, Swiss road safety standards are high.
-In some mountain areas, vehicle snow chains are required in winter.
-Road travel can be more dangerous during summer, winter holidays, the Easter break, and Whitsunday weekend (late spring) because of increased traffic.
-Travel on expressways (indicated by green signs with a white expressway symbol) requires purchase of a sticker (“vignette”), which must be affixed to the car’s windshield.
+Vehicle snow chains are required in some mountain areas during the winter.
+Road travel can be more dangerous during summer, winter holidays, the Easter break, and Whit Sunday weekend (late spring) because of increased traffic.
+Travel on expressways (indicated by green signs with a white expressway symbol) requires the purchase of a sticker (“vignette”), which must be affixed to the car’s windshield.
 Vignettes can be purchased at most border crossings points, gas stations and Swiss post offices.
 Drivers using the highway system without a vignette are subject to hefty fines levied on the spot.

 Public transportation in Switzerland is excellent and punctual.
-The Swiss tourist office and train station are the best place to obtain information about special fares for tourists.
+The Swiss tourist office and train station are the best places to obtain information about special fares for tourists.